All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sulfur, the sixteenth most common element in the universe, has been known since ancient times.
-Somewhere around 1777, the Frenchman Antoine Lavoisier, the founder of modern chemistry, was convinced, unlike the rest of the scientific community, that sulfur is a chemical element.
-Sulfur is a component of many common minerals, such as galena, gypsum and others.
-Why sulfur is a human body?
+Sulfur, the sixteenth most abundant element in the universe, has been known since ancient times.
+Somewhere around 1777, Frenchman Antoine Lavoisier, the founder of modern chemistry, was convinced, unlike the rest of the scientific community, that sulfur was a chemical element.
+Sulfur is a component of many common minerals, such as galena, gypsum, and others.
+Why does the human body need sulfur?

 What is sulfur?

-Sulfur is a natural mineral that occurs mainly near hot springs and volcanic craters.
-It has a pronounced smell of "rotten egg", caused by the smell of sulfur dioxide, which is in contact with oxygen.
-In addition, sulfur is available in two forms: dimethylsulfoxide (DMSO) and methylsulfonylmethane (MSM).
-About 15% of dimethylsulfoxide decomposes in the body to the state of methylsulfonylmethane.
-Both forms of sulfur are good for treating any kind of pain.
+Sulfur is a naturally occurring mineral found primarily near hot springs and volcanic craters.
+It has a distinct "rotten egg" odor caused by the smell of sulfur dioxide gas when it comes into contact with oxygen.
+As a supplement, sulfur comes in two forms: dimethyl sulfoxide (DMSO) and methylsulfonylmethane (MSM).
+About 15% of DMSO breaks down in the body to methylsulfonylmethane.
+Both forms of sulfur are good for treating all types of pain.

-Sulfur is found naturally in some plants, such as horsetail, fruits and vegetables, some grains and milk.
-Sulfur plays an important role in the health of joints and helps the health of connective tissue - cartilage, tendons and ligaments.
-It can also slow the nerve impulses that transmit pain signals, reducing pain.
+Sulfur occurs naturally in some plants, such as horsetail, fruits and vegetables, some grains, and milk.
+Sulfur plays an important role in joint health and helps keep connective tissues, such as cartilage, tendons, and ligaments, healthy.
+It can also slow down nerve impulses that transmit pain signals, reducing pain.

 Industrial sulfur

-Sulfur is a by-product of chemical paper production and is used as an industrial solvent, as well as for medicine.
-Sulfur is also used in creams and is taken internally with pain.
-Unlike the first form of sulfur - MSM, its second form - DMSO - is absorbed through the skin.
+Sulfur is a by-product of chemical paper production and is used as an industrial solvent and for medical purposes.
+Sulfur is also used in creams and taken internally for pain.
+Unlike the first form of sulfur, MSM, the second form, DMSO, is absorbed through the skin.

-Never use an industrial form of sulfur as an adjunct to medications, as it may contain hazardous impurities.
+Never use industrial sulfur as a supplement to medications, as it may contain dangerous impurities.
 You should talk to your doctor before taking sulfur either internally or externally.

 Mud baths with sulfur

-Mud baths containing sulfur - this method is often called balneotherapy - can help in the treatment of skin diseases and arthritis.
+Mud baths containing sulfur, often called balneotherapy, can help treat skin conditions and arthritis.
 Balneotherapy is one of the oldest forms of pain treatment for people with arthritis.
 The term "balneotherapy" comes from the Latin word and means soaking in thermal or mineral water.
-Some people claim that these baths are useful for allergies and respiratory diseases, but there is no scientific evidence for this.
+Some people claim that these baths are helpful for allergies and respiratory conditions, but there is no scientific evidence to support this.

-People also use sulfuric products for the skin to treat acne and other skin diseases.
+People also use sulfur products on their skin to treat acne and other skin conditions.

-Many - but not all - studies show that there may be a link between sulfur gases that are released into the environment and worsening allergies and respiratory diseases, in particular asthma.
+Many - but not all - studies show that there may be a link between sulfur gases released into the environment and worsening allergies and respiratory diseases, particularly asthma.

 Skin diseases

-Sulfur applications and other types of sulfuric compresses are applied to the skin to help in the treatment of psoriasis, eczema, dandruff, folliculitis (infected hair follicles), warts, and multicolored lichen is a chronic skin disease characterized by areas different in color from normal skin tone .
+Sulfur packs and other types of sulfur compresses are applied to the skin to help treat psoriasis, eczema, dandruff, folliculitis (infected hair follicles), warts, and tinea versicolor, a chronic skin condition characterized by patches of skin that are a different color from the normal skin tone.

 Arthritis

-Balneotherapy - well-planned studies, most of which are conducted in Israel, show that balneotherapy can help in the treatment of various types of arthritis, including osteoarthritis (OA), rheumatoid arthritis (RA) and psoriatic arthritis.
-People who took sulfur baths and used other treatments less experienced morning stiffness, had better walking ability, decreased inflammation, swelling and joint pain, especially in the neck and back.
+Balneotherapy - Well-designed studies, most of them conducted in Israel, show that balneotherapy can help treat various types of arthritis, including osteoarthritis (OA), rheumatoid arthritis (RA), and psoriatic arthritis.
+People who took sulfur baths and used other treatments experienced less morning stiffness, were better able to walk, and had less inflammation, swelling, and pain in their joints, especially in the neck and back.

-Mud therapy and Dead Sea salts dissolved in a conventional bath also improved the symptoms of arthritis, but not as effectively as resting on the Dead Sea.
+Mud therapy and Dead Sea salts dissolved in a regular bath also improved arthritis symptoms, but not as effectively as a Dead Sea holiday.

 Allergic rhinitis (hay fever)

-Studies have shown that 2600 mg of sulfur per day for 30 days can reduce the symptoms of seasonal allergies.
-But more and more research is needed to see for sure whether there is a real effect from sulfur.
+Studies have shown that 2,600 mg of sulfur per day for 30 days can reduce seasonal allergy symptoms.
+But more and more research is needed to see if sulfur has any real effect.

 Shingles

-One form of sulfur, dimethylsulfoxide, has been proposed as a treatment to reduce pain and inflammation in herpes zoster (herpes zoster).
-Some evidence suggests that sulfur can actually reduce the amount of damage and inflammation, but more research is needed to accurately understand this fact.
+One form of sulfur, dimethyl sulfoxide, has been suggested as a treatment to reduce pain and inflammation in shingles (herpes zoster).
+Some evidence suggests that sulfur may actually reduce the amount of damage and inflammation, but more research is needed to understand this for sure.

 Interstitial cystitis

-Doctors also believe that dimethyl sulfoxide is good for the treatment of interstitial cystitis, chronic inflammation of the bladder, which leads to frequent nighttime urination, as well as pain.
-When sulfur in the form of dimethylsulfoxide is used to treat interstitial cystitis, the doctor injects its liquid solution directly into the bladder.
+Doctors also believe that dimethyl sulfoxide is good for treating interstitial cystitis, a chronic inflammation of the bladder that causes frequent nighttime urination as well as pain.
+When sulfur in the form of dimethyl sulfoxide is used to treat interstitial cystitis, the doctor injects a liquid solution directly into the bladder.

-General anesthesia may be necessary, as the procedure can be painful and can cause bladder spasms.
+General anesthesia may be necessary because the procedure can be painful and may cause bladder spasms.

 Amyloidosis

-Several studies may lead us to suggest that sulfur, which is used in creams or orally, can help in the treatment of amyloidosis, a condition in which a protein accumulates in organs and damages them.
-However, since this happens rarely, there is no scientific research on the effect of sulfur on amyloidosis.
-Use sulfur in creams only under medical supervision.
+Several studies may lead us to believe that sulfur, applied in creams or orally, may help treat amyloidosis, a condition in which protein builds up in organs and damages them.
+However, since this is rare, there are no scientific studies on the effects of sulfur on amyloidosis.
+Use sulfur creams only under the supervision of a doctor.

 Food sources of sulfur

-Below is information on the sulfur content of some products:
+Below is information about the sulfur content of some products:

 Sulfur for children

-There is no data on the effect of sulfur on children's bodies
+There is no data on the effects of sulfur on children's bodies.

 Sulfur for adults

-There are no recommended doses of sulfur that need to be included in the diet, since most people get this mineral in a full dose from their diet.
+There are no recommended doses of sulfur to include in your diet, as most people get all of this mineral they need from their diet.

-Arthritis.
-Studies have shown that sulfur doses taken internally with this disease are 500-3000 mg of MSM per day, or a dose of cream or gel with 25% DMSO topically applied 1-3 times a day
+Arthritis: Studies have shown that oral doses of sulfur for this condition are 500-3000 mg MSM per day, or topical doses of 25% DMSO cream or gel applied 1-3 times per day.

 Amyloidosis.
-Oral doses of sulfur in this disease are 7-15 g DMSO per day, or topical doses 50-100% DMSO, which is applied 2 times a week.
+Oral doses of sulfur for this disease are 7-15 g DMSO per day, or topical doses are 50-100% DMSO, which is applied 2 times a week.

-Because of possible side effects and interactions with drugs, you should take drugs with sulfur only under the supervision of an educated physician.
+Because of possible side effects and drug interactions, you should only take sulfur supplements under the supervision of a knowledgeable healthcare professional.

-Do not take the form of sulfur - DMSO - internally without the supervision of a doctor.
-Side effects of taking DMSO internally include headache, dizziness, drowsiness, nausea and vomiting, diarrhea, or constipation.
-Used topically, DMSO can cause skin irritation.
+Do not take the sulfur form, DMSO, internally without a doctor's supervision.
+Side effects from taking DMSO internally include headache, dizziness, drowsiness, nausea and vomiting, diarrhea, or constipation.
+Used topically, DMSO may cause skin irritation.

-DMSO - a form of sulfur - should not be used by pregnant and lactating women.
+DMSO, a form of sulfur, should not be used by pregnant or breastfeeding women.

 Interesting facts about sulfur

-Sulfur is almost 3% of the Earth's mass.
-If you think that this is not so much, next time you look at the sky and see the moon, think about it: the earth contains enough sulfur to contain not one moon but two!
+Sulfur makes up almost 3% of the Earth's mass.
+If you think that's not much, next time you look up at the sky and see the Moon, think about this: the Earth contains enough sulfur to contain not one Moon, but two!

-Much more sulfur in the core of the Earth than in its crust is about 100 times greater.
+There is much more sulfur in the Earth's core than in its crust - about 100 times more.

 Attention!